LesFerch/WinSetView/README.md

 ## Apply to Folders Explained

-Another confusion is over the **Apply to folders** button.
+Another confusion is over the **Apply to Folders** button.
 This can be found in **View**, **Options**, **Change folder and search options**, **View** tab.
 Many users interpret this button to mean "Apply to ALL folders".
 That's not what it means.
 It actually means "Apply to all folders that are the same type as the current folder".
 This button can be used to set all views of the **Downloads** folder the same, so it is very useful, but Explorer provides no option to set all folders and virtual folders to one *global* view.

-You can set a generic folder, such as C:\\, to your desired views and then use the **Apply to folders** button to set all other generic folders the same.
+Without WinSetView, you can get closer to a global view by setting a generic folder, such as C:\\, to your desired views and then use the **Apply to Folders** button to set all other generic folders the same.
 But, by default, there are many folders that are not generic folders.
-You can make the **Apply to folders** button apply to more folders by setting a registry value that tells Explorer to treat "all folders" as "Generic".
+To get even closer to a global view, you can make the **Apply to Folders** button apply to more folders by setting a registry value that tells Explorer to treat "all folders" as "Generic".
 That registry value is:

     [HKEY_CURRENT_USER\SOFTWARE\Classes\Local Settings\Software\Microsoft\Windows\Shell\Bags\AllFolders\Shell]
     "FolderType"="Generic"